 - Wasted time

-- Wasted substrate
+- Wasted substrate and ink

 - Unnecessary wear and tear on machinery

-- Delays in getting prints to the customer
+- Delays in delivering prints

 10 Common Causes of Print Misregistration